 Learning How to Help

 Community Reinforcement and Family Training (CRAFT).
 Community Reinforcement and Family Training is a program that uses positive reinforcement, positive communication skills, and self-care to encourage your loved one to seek treatment.
 You also learn how to improve your own quality of life at the same time.
-Find out more about how CRAFT works here.
+Find out more about how CRAFT works.
 Families that have tried the CRAFT method talk about their experience with this approach in the brief video, How to Help Your Child Struggling with Substance Use.
-A book that explains how to use the CRAFT approach is by Robert J. Meyers and Brenda L. Wolfe .
+A book that explains how to use the CRAFT approach is "Get Your Loved One Sober: Alternatives to Nagging, Pleading, and Threatening" by Robert J. Meyers and Brenda L. Wolfe .
 It can be found at many retailers.
-Another book that is based on the CRAFT model is by Drs Jeffrey Foote, Carrie Wilkens and Nicole Kosanke.
+Another book that is based on the CRAFT model is "Beyond Addiction: How Science and Kindness Help People Change" by Drs Jeffrey Foote, Carrie Wilkens and Nicole Kosanke.

 SMART Recovery is Self-Management and Recovery Training (SMART).
 It is an approach that uses the tools of the CRAFT method.
 Free online groups and forums are available for families and support people.
 Visit the Help For Family & Friends page for more information on how to use the family and friends online groups and resource materials.

 Al-Anon and Alateen group meetings provide hope and support for families of problem drinkers or substance users.
-To find out more about Al-Anon and if it would work for you, click here and for Alateen, click here.
+Find out more about Al-Anon and if it would work for you and for Alateen.
 Check the meetings schedule for Shasta County here.
 For more local information, see the Family and Friends Resources page.